-Spouses of U.S. military personnel can submit original documents, certified copies or notarized copies of identification documents.
+Spouses of U.S. military personnel can submit original documents, certified copies, or notarized copies of identification documents.
 A copy of the servicemember's U.S. military ID will be required or the applicant must be applying from an overseas APO/FPO address.
 A copy of the servicemember's U.S. military ID is required to be included with the application if the documents are notarized.

-If you're applying for an ITIN under this category, you must provide the full name and SSN or ITIN of the U.S. citizen/resident alien.
-Enter the information in the space provided.
+If you're applying for an ITIN under this category, you must provide the full name and SSN or ITIN of the U.S. citizen/ resident alien.
+Enter the information on the dotted line in the space provided.

-A spouse can be claimed as an exemption only for tax years prior to 2018.
+A spouse can be claimed as a personal exemption only for tax years prior to 2018.